-• The lease term includes the noncancelable period of the lease.
+- RIAC uses its incremental borrowing rate at lease inception as the discount rate for leases. - The lease term includes the noncancelable period of the lease.
 Lease receipts included in the measurement of the lease receivable are composed of fixed payments from the lessee.